musictheory/NilScript/README.md

  - if the message receiver is `self`
  - if the message receiver is `super`

-Sometimes the compiler will choose to use `oj_msgSend()` rather than a direct function call.
+Sometimes the compiler will choose to use `oj.msgSend()` rather than a direct function call.

 ---
 ## <a name="property"></a>Properties and Instance Variables